Species Introduction

 Q: How do I successfully breed Congo Tetras?

-Breeding Congo Tetras can be quite rewarding but requires specific conditions.
-Set up a separate breeding tank with soft, acidic water and plenty of fine-leaved plants for egg laying.
-A temperature of 24-27°C (75-81°F) is ideal.
-Introduce a healthy pair of adults and provide a varied diet to encourage spawning.
+Breeding Congo Tetras requires specific conditions.
+First, ensure you have a group of at least six fish, as they are more likely to breed in a shoal.
+Set up a separate breeding tank with soft, slightly acidic water (pH around 6.0) and a temperature of 26°C (79°F).
+Introduce spawning mops or fine-leaved plants for egg deposition.
 After spawning, remove the adults to prevent them from eating the eggs.
-The eggs typically hatch within 24-36 hours, and the fry should be fed infusoria or powdered fry food until they are large enough for small brine shrimp.
+The eggs usually hatch within 24-36 hours.
+Feed the fry with infusoria or finely crushed flakes until they are large enough for baby brine shrimp.

 ✓ Expert Tip